12 Best & Easy Freelance Jobs for Beginners

 If you’re looking for a way to break into the world of freelancing, becoming a social media manager is a great place to start.
 If you’ve ever wondered how people get paid to post on Instagram or Twitter, this is your chance.

-For beginners, it can be tempting to think that all social media jobs are the same and require little skill.
-However, there’s a lot more to it than just posting pictures on Facebook and making sure people know when your favorite band is touring (although those things are definitely part of this job).
+It can be tempting for beginners to think that all social media jobs are the same and require little skill.
+However, there’s a lot more to it than just posting pictures on Facebook and ensuring people know when your favorite band is touring (although those things are definitely part of this job).

-If performed correctly, social media management can be an essential part of any business’s digital marketing strategy—and therefore extremely beneficial for everyone involved.
-A social media manager position can either be one of the easiest freelance jobs out there or the hardest depending on your clients and their expectations.
+If performed correctly, social media management can be an essential part of any business’s digital marketing strategy—and, therefore, extremely beneficial for everyone involved.
+A social media manager position can either be one of the easiest freelance jobs or the hardest, depending on your clients and their expectations.

 How to Find Freelance Jobs